 Twelve Cupcakes staff get vouchers from unions as clock ticks for them to find new jobs

-All union members were given supermarket vouchers ranging from S$150 to S$200 in value, based on their membership tenure.
-Non-union members did not receive any vouchers, an NTUC representative told The Business Times.
+At the meeting in the FDAWU Tower on River Valley Road, these union members were given supermarket vouchers ranging from S$150 to S$200 in value, based on their membership tenure.
+Non-union members did not receive any, an NTUC representative told The Business Times.

-With the sudden closure of the bakery chain, its staff are owed salary arrears.
-NTUC and FDAWU representatives at Tuesday’s meeting guided the employees on how to make their claims, and provided details to the liquidators.
+With the sudden closure of the bakery chain, its staff are owed their salaries.
+Union representatives at Tuesday’s meeting also guided the employees on making salary claims and provided details to the liquidators.

-For the time being, employees have taken to borrowing cash from friends and relatives to pay their rent, while others requested extensions on payments, or simply moved out.
+For the time being, employees have taken to borrowing cash from friends and relatives to pay their rent; others requested extensions on payments, or simply moved out.

 “My rent is S$750 per month – for now, I have managed to pay about half that amount (for October),” Janopol, who is on a long-term visit pass, told The Business Times.
 “But this came from a mix of loans, and cash from things I sold to get by.”

-Former outlet manager of Twelve Cupcakes Parmjeet Sharma, 37, shared that many staff members are selling personal belongings to friends or family members – mainly to cover their rent.
+Former outlet manager of Twelve Cupcakes Parmjeet Sharma, 37, said many staff members are selling personal belongings to friends or family members – mainly to cover their rent.

 “Many employees have been obtaining the necessary cash by selling gold items or jewellery to pawnshops at the moment,” he said.